josephluck/site/src/work/fantastec.md

 Fantastec is a sports technology start-up dedicated to helping sports fans engage with their favourite sports, teams, and players.
 I lead Fantastec's front-end team and started working there in April 2018.

-Below you'll find some mini posts documenting some of the things I've been up to.
+Below you'll find some mini posts documenting some of the things my team and I been up to.

 ---